Patrick Anderson (assemblyman): American Revolutionary War

-Major Patrick Anderson served in the Pennsylvania Assembly from 1778 to 1781.
+Anderson served in the Pennsylvania Assembly from 1778 to 1781.
 In 1781 he was appointed one of the commissioners for the Committee of Navigation of the Schuylkill River.

+Later life

-Patrick died in 1793.
+Anderson died in 1793.
 His service to his country has been commemorated through a pew dedicated in his honor at the Washington Memorial Chapel at Valley Forge National Park, the engraved inscription reads:

-Patrick is believed to be buried in the churchyard at St. Peter's of the Great Valley where he was a Vestryman however, his actual grave site has been lost to changes made to the church over the years.
+Anderson is believed to be buried in the churchyard at St. Peter's of the Great Valley where he was a Vestryman however, his actual grave site has been lost to changes made to the church over the years.
 A large bronze plaque commemorates his memory inside the old church, almost directly over his presumed burial site.

-His son Isaac Anderson (congressman) also served in the Revolution and later as a US Congressman representing the area.
-Patrick is the Great Grandfather of 2 prominent Pennsylvania political figures, Hon.
-Matthew S. Quay through the marriage of his daughter, Ascenath Anderson, to Joseph Quay and Gov. Samuel W. Pennypacker through the marriage of his granddaughter, Sarah Anderson, to Matthias Pennypacker.